Maple Grove Senior High School: Demographics

-13.7% of the students were eligible for free or reduced cost lunch.
+22.5% of the students were eligible for free or reduced-cost lunch.

 Athletics

 The Maple Grove Crimsons are members of the Northwest Suburban Conference of the Minnesota State High School League.
 The school mascot is Leafy, a crimson and gold maple leaf.
+Following recommendations from the Minnesota State High School League, it was announced in September 2024 that the Maple Grove Crimson would be leaving the Northwest Suburban Conference to join the Lake Conference.
+This will make it the only high school in the district to not be a part of the Northwest Suburban Conference.

 The boys and girls hockey teams play out of the Maple Grove Community Center, a large recreational complex and a 1500-seat ice arena located in the city.

-On December 2nd, 2022, Maple Grove's football team won their first-ever class 6A state championship title in a 27-10 victory over Rosemount.
-With this win, Maple Grove would also finish undefeated, at 14-0 on the season.
+On December 2, 2022, Maple Grove's football team won their first-ever class 5A state championship title in a 27–10 victory over Rosemount.
+With this win, Maple Grove would also finish undefeated, at 13–0 on the season.
+In 2024, Maple Grove would yet again go undefeated to win the class 5A state championship title, this time defeating Minnetonka 28-21.

-Extracurricular activities

-Maple Grove Senior High School offers students the following clubs and organizations: